top of page

 6. They Make Themselves the Hero of Your Story

 If your lawyer constantly talks about how they’ve “saved” other clients, but never asks what you actually want—watch out.
 You’re not hiring a hero.
 You’re hiring a guide.
+Your divorce story should be written by you, not them.

 This book is the guide every divorcing client wishes they had before hiring a lawyer.

-What to Do If You See Any Of These Six Divorce Lawyer Red Flags
+What to Do If You See Any of These Six Divorce Lawyer Red Flags

-1. Document what you’re seeing.
+1. Document What You’re Seeing.
 Keep notes.
 Save emails.
 Trust your patterns.

-2. Consult with another professional.
+2. Consult with Another Professional.
 A second opinion can be eye-opening.

-3. Don’t let fear keep you stuck.
+3. Don’t Let Fear Keep You Stuck.
 You’re allowed to switch lawyers.
 This is your life—not just their case.

 Want a Guide to Spot Red Flags Before They Cost You?